 If you are an existing DJ that uses a controller the transition to an all-in-one system comes with both pros and cons.

-The biggest benefit is the ability to concentrate on your controller.
+The biggest benefit of a DJ mixer with screens is the ability to concentrate on your controller.
 DJ software offers lots of features that can often prove to be a distraction.
 Staring endlessly at the laptop disconnects you from the physical and engaging side of mixing.
 Focusing on the DJ gear will make you more aware of the various features of your controller.
 This will develop a more focused workflow.

 One of the other benefits is it can make the transition to club gear more seamless.
 Some establishments may have an existing setup that doesn’t support laptops.
 Having that familiarity with using gear without a laptop will boost your confidence when tackling these types of setups.